acolivas/pinn-accuracy-physics-consistency/README.md

 # Predictive accuracy diverges from physical consistency in physics-informed neural networks

-This repository contains representative code and sample data associated with the manuscript:
+This repository contains representative code and sample data supporting the manuscript:

 **Predictive accuracy diverges from physical consistency in physics-informed neural networks**